Zip

 Unethical

-• Support or oppose a ballot measure or candidate when acting in your capacity as an ac officer or member.
+• Support or oppose a ballot measure or candidate when acting in your capacity as an AC member.

 EXAMPLE: While participating in an AC meeting, don’t voice a position or urge others in attendance to vote a particular way.